Outlier622/Document-Q-A/README.md

 30/30 tests completed successfully

 This result describes tested local functionality.
-It does not imply production-scale load, security, or reliability validation.
+It does not imply production-scale load, security, reliability, or cloud-performance validation.

 Session and Storage Behavior